Bird Point Count Database (no longer available)

 The resulting estimates of relative abundance and population trends

-comprise the principal information used in the annual setting of mourning
+once comprised the principal information used in the annual setting of mourning

 of weather, landscape change, and other factors on mourning dove population